Albuquerque International Balloon Fiesta brings colorful displays to the New Mexico sky

-The Albuquerque International Balloon Fiesta is ready to bring colorful displays to the New Mexico sky.
+The Albuquerque International Balloon Fiesta has brought colorful displays to the New Mexico sky in an international event that attracts hundreds of thousands of spectators every year..

-The event is scheduled to start at sunrise on Saturday with a drone light show and mass ascension of hot air balloons.
-Over nine days, local residents and visitors are expected to be treated to a cavalcade of colorful and special-shaped balloons.
+The event started at sunrise on Saturday with a drone light show and mass ascension of hot air balloons.
+Over nine days, local residents and visitors will be treated to a cavalcade of colorful and special-shaped balloons.

 The fiesta has morphed into one of the most photographed events in the world, now based at Balloon Fiesta Park.
 Balloon designs have featured cartoon animals, Star Wars characters and even the polar bear found on Klondike bars.